Healthier truffles that are rich, decadent, and satisfying!

-These truffles are easy to make.
-Make a thick puree with your dates, maple syrup and ghee and combine this with your finely chopped pecans and sea salt.
-Freeze for a bit and then make your candy balls.
-Put the balls back in the freezer until solid and then dip in melted chocolate.
+They are very easy to make!
+You blend the dates, syrup, and ghee together to make a thick paste, and then combine this with finely chopped pecans and sea salt.
+Freeze for a bit, and then make your candy balls.
+Put the balls back in the freezer until solid and then we’ll dip them in melted chocolate!

 The end result will be solid chocolate on the outside and a creamy nutty filling on the inside.